asaulters/ASaulters/README.md

 - 🌱 I’m addicted to learning and growing every day
 - :earth_africa: I am currently a jr. Front-End developer continuing to grow as a programmer.

 I've been programming since 2020.
-During covid, I ended up deciding to go back to learning to program.
-I have worked with HTML, CSS, JS, React, and a little bit of Node.js, Express.
-Currently, I am seeking my first Jr. Dev position.
+During Covid, I ended up deciding to go back to learning to program.
+I have worked with HTML, CSS, JS, React, and a little bit of Node.js,  and Express.
+Currently, I am currently seeking a Front-End Dev position.
 Here is how you can find me:

 Portfolio: https://adamsaulters.com <br/>
 LinkedIn: https://www.linkedin.com/in/adamsaulters/